 - Depletion of muscle mass, skin complexion

-- Joint related disorders due to increase in “Vata” dosha.
+- Joint related disorders due to an increase in “Vata” dosha.

 Diseases caused by severe weight loss